Abbasid architecture: Other buildings

+The Pool of the Arches in Ramla is a subterranean cisterns (water reservoirs) located near the White Mosque.
+It measures over 400 m2 in area and around 10 m in height.
+The cistern was built by Harun al-Rashid in 789.
+It features cruciform pillars supporting pointed arches which originally upheld a ceiling of six barrel vaults.
+Three more similar cisterns, 9 m deep, are found under the White Mosque and likely date from around the same time.

+The construction of the Qubbat al-Khazna ('Dome of the Treasury') inside the Umayyad Mosque of Damascus is commonly attributed to an Abbasid governor Fadl ibn Salih in the late 8th century.
+The dome was used to store the mosque's endowments and house valuable manuscripts.
+Its mosaics reflect the earlier Umayyad style, closely resembling those found in the Umayyad Mosque.

 Decoration

 Under the Abbasids in Iraq stucco decoration developed more abstract motifs, as seen in the 9th-century palaces of Samarra.
 Three styles are distinguished by modern scholars: "style A" consists of vegetal motifs, including vine leaves, derived from more traditional Byzantine and Levantine styles; "style B" is a more abstract and stylized version of these motifs; and "style C", also known as the "beveled" style, is entirely abstract, consisting of repeating symmetrical forms of curved lines ending in spirals.

 The Abbasid style became popular throughout the lands of the Abbasid Caliphate and is found as far as Afghanistan (e.g. the Nine Dome Mosque in Balkh) and Egypt (e.g. Ibn Tulun Mosque).
 The three types (Styles A, B, and C) of stucco decoration best exemplified, and perhaps developed, in Abbasid Samarra were quickly imitated elsewhere and Style C, which itself remained common in the Islamic world for centuries, was an important precursor to fully developed arabesque decoration.
 The Tulunids in Egypt imitated the style of Abbasid buildings in al-Qata'i, their capital near Fustat, located on the site of modern Cairo.
 The Ibn Tulun Mosque, built in 876–879, combines Umayyad and Abbasid structural and decorative features.